rpaudel42/SpeakerPrediction/Documentation/Speaker Classification.md

      [ 0  0  0  0  0  0 40  0  0]
      [ 0  0  1  0  0  0  0 49  0]
      [ 0  0  1  0  0  0  0  0 39]]

+### Further Future Improvements

+Some of the idea to explore more into:

+**1. Feature Engineering:** Use better statistics for generating a feature vector for a standard machine learning model.
+Info like mean and std deviation of the observation, linear regression coefficients, the difference between different observation (first and the last or so).

+**2. Algorithm Tuning:** We can test some other algorithm like KNN and Logistic Regression who showed good performance in the beginning.

+**3. LSTM Tuning:** Try different model of LSTM and see if we can get better performance.

+To test if we can further improve the performance.
+Let us use PCA to find independent variables.

 #### PCA Analysis